Tom Clancy's Rainbow Six Siege: Reception

 Single-player was generally considered a disappointment by critics, with Situations receiving mixed reviews.
 Carter described it as one of his "favorite non-campaign additions" as the mode gave players incentive to return due to its rating system.
 Butterworth described it as a "surprisingly robust" mode and thought that there were great tutorial missions that help players to understand gameplay before trying multiplayer.
 However, Bertz criticized it for its lack of replay value, and Griffin noted their short length.
 McCaffery thought that it served as a competent tutorial, but its solo play nature meant that players could not practice team play and tactics.
 Davenport criticized the narrative in Situations, which he thought was not meaningful.
 Many critics were disappointed with the lack of a single-player campaign or a cooperative campaign, but Butterworth believed that the strong multiplayer components can compensate for this absence.
 Gies noticed certain network issues would affect the single-player.

 Many critics generally had a positive opinion on the package.
 Bertz thought that the game's multiplayer design had laid a great foundation for the game, but it was not taken advantage of due to the small number of game modes.
 Leack felt that Siege's tight focus on tactical gameplay had "provided something unlike any other game on the market".
-Butterworth found the game very unique and that there was "nothing else like it" when he put aside the game's minor annoyances.
+Butterworth found the game unique and that there was "nothing else like it" when he put aside the game's minor annoyances.
 Griffin wrote that the title felt very fresh, as most games in the market did not value tactics.
 Davenport similarly praised the game for being very concentrated and making no compromises on gameplay design, which in turn make the title one of the best tactical multiplayer shooters on the market.
 Gies recognized the game's potential but thought that they were overshadowed by the game's numerous technical annoyances, frustrating progression system and its lack of content.
 Robinson was impressed by the game's multiplayer mode, and that the overall package could be considered as the year's best multiplayer game.
 However, he questioned Ubisoft for releasing the game with so little content while still selling it at full-price.
 By December 2020, the game had more than 70 million registered players.